-Do you engage your respiratory system to center as well as invigorate you?
+Do you use your breath to ground you as well as invigorate you?

 Do you eat and drink to maximize function and performance?